 By David Hills and Michael Lent Millions of America’s small business owners suffer from bad practices on Wall Street -- something often given short shrift in debate about creation of a consumer financial protection agency.
 As owners of a financial advisement firm with offices in Portsmouth, N.H., San Francisco and New York, we focus on financial products with sustainability, values and transparency.
-And with more than 70 years of collective experience in the financial ...
+And with more than 70 years of collective experience in the financial services industry, ...
 Full Story

 Newly seated Berthoud Trustee Dave Skiles has started his own blog.
 The first post was February 15 and he talks about issues on his mind.
 We applaud this effort to reach out to the people of Berthoud.
 Each post ends with a poll asking whether you agree ore disagree with his comments.
 This is a great opportunity to let your opinion be known.
 You can visit his site by clicking here.

 The following article by Zach Carter appears in the online news blog Care2.
 It is yet another view of the actions of the big banks and brokers.
 It also provides links to other articles on the subject.
 Click here to read he article.

 By Fred A. Kingery Courtesy of Center for Vision & Values Financial markets function to discount the future.
 Usually, by the time you read about something in the newspaper, financial market pricing has already "discounted" that event weeks, months, or perhaps even years before it hits the front page and becomes evident to everyone else.
 That’s what it means to “speculate. ” The whole world is beginning to seriously speculate that the Treasury is becoming a deadbeat borrower.
 Normally, ...
 Full Story